 As the population ages, the nature of retirement is changing, and it is important for organisations and their leaders to be aware of this.
 Historically, retirement was a standard process of a quick and permanent exit from full-time work at 65 years of age.
 Now there is no formal retirement age in most circumstances, and people are working longer either by choice or necessity.
 Some workers are seeking alternative forms of retirement, including phased retirement, transitioning into unpaid work, entering an entirely new field, or starting a business.

 Organisations need to engage older workers before they begin to think about retirement.
-Transitioning Well’s Rachael Palmer says what organisations need to do, in collaboration with employees, is find out what are the most appropriate work adjustments for older workers.
+Rachael Palmer, who led Transitioning Well’s Ageing Workforce Ready Project, says what organisations need to do, in collaboration with employees, is find out what are the most appropriate work adjustments for older workers.
 ‘Ask, don’t assume’ what your workers need in this life stage.

 “The alternative is, all the wisdom, experience, emotional intelligence, diversity – all these things that are good for business – walk out the door,” says Rachael Palmer.